housecurve/housecurve.github.io/docs/manual/realtime_tool.md

 ---
 layout: default

-title: Realtime Tool
+title: Real Time Tool
 parent: Manual
 nav_order: 4
 ---

-# Realtime Tool
+# Real Time Tool
 The Real Time tool displays live pink noise measurments on top of a target curve and optionally a saved measurement (see: [Plots](plots.md)).
 The lower toolbar provides controls for real time measurements.
 Some settings are shared with the Sweep tool.

 ![Real Time tool](/assets/img/realtime_tool.png "Real Time tool")